Snapchat/KeyDB-docs/docs/enterprise-flash.md

 ### Set Eviction Policy

-For more on setting the maxmemory and eviction policies check out <a href="https://docs.keydb.dev/docs/lru-cache/"><span style="color:red"> this document </span></a>.
-However keep in mind, the data is not removed with KeyDB Pro on FLASH, it is just removed from DRAM but still available in FLASH.
+For more on setting the maxmemory and eviction policies check out [ this document ](https://docs.keydb.dev/docs/lru-cache/).
+However keep in mind, the data is not removed with KeyDB Enterprise on FLASH, it is just removed from DRAM but still available in FLASH.

 To excerpt the document: